-Since 2001, the UCF Office of Global Perspectives and International Initiatives (GPII) has been connecting the campus and Central Florida community to global cultures, ideas and information.
+Since 2001, the UCF Global Perspectives and International Initiatives (GPII) has been connecting the campus and Central Florida community to global cultures, ideas and information.
 For almost as long, GPII student interns and fellows have helped to support our mission of sharpening UCF’s international focus.
 We offer student internships and fellowships during UCF’s fall, spring and summer C semesters.

 Regular duties for our student interns and fellows include, but are not limited to:

 - Writing a weekly news brief on a specified issue or region